-Bone gleamed where the skulls copper sleeve had peeled away, and you could see where corrosion had rotted holes through its cheeks.
-He kept his voice to a whisper, ‘I couldn’t help it you know that don’t you?
+Bone gleamed where the skulls copper sleeve had peeled away and Mortrissant kept his voice to a whisper as he came up to its side.
+‘I couldn’t help it you know that don’t you?
 I’d have stopped them if I could.’

-‘I don’t think they care,’ said the girl, ‘We’re all the same to them.
-I moved it once before, and nothing happened,’ she looked at her toes, ‘only a little.’
+‘I don’t think they care about much when they’re dancing,’ said the girl.
+‘We’re all the same to them.
+I moved it once before, and nothing happened.’
+She looked at her toes, ‘only a little, I promise.’

-‘It likes the lightning,’ Dawn shrugged, ‘The more it eats, the quieter they are.
-But if it doesn’t eat everything…’ Dawn’s eyes lit up, ‘You know I’ve seen it once like it was on fire: like the flames had worked their way to the bone.
+‘The town likes lightning,’ Princesse shrugged, ‘and the more the skull eats, the quieter they are.
+But it doesn’t swallow everything.’
+Princesse’s eyes lit up, ‘I saw a bolt hit it once.’
+She tapped the top her head.
+‘It looked like it was on fire; like the flames had worked their way inside.
 They’re going to be so angry when you steal it.’

 ‘I didn’t say I was going to steal it did I?’

-‘I need it more than these people, now stand back.’
+‘I need it more than these people,’ snarled Mortrissant.
+‘Now stand back.’

-Mortrissant didn’t tell her why, not yet, she’d find out soon enough.
+He didn’t tell her why he’d taken the job, not yet, she’d find out soon enough.

-He put his hands on the skull and felt teeth grin against his palms as he lifted her into the sack.
-She was heavier than he remembered, particularly with all that copper instead of skin.
-If you asked him she looked good like that, certainly better than when he’d found her all those years ago sunburnt and starving on the raft.
-Of course, that had been when she’d still been alive.
-For a moment the thought crosses his mind that lightning might do other things than burn.
-He wonders what she’s really made of after all this time.
+Mortrissant finally put his hands on the prize and felt its teeth grin as he lifted it into the sack he had ready.
+She was heavier than he remembered, particularly with all that copper on her.
+If you asked him she looked good like that, certainly better than when he’d found her all those years ago sun-burnt and starving on the raft.
+That had been not long after her family had got rid of her.
+She’d still been alive then, or what passed for it among her kind.
+For a moment the thought crosses his mind that lightning might do other things than burn and he wonders what she’s really made of after all this time.

 ‘With this, I can find the place where it all starts.’

-The sound of waves crashing against the shore grew louder for a moment, and Mortrissant paused, ‘Why’s it gone quiet?’
+Mortrissant brandished the skull overhead as a peal of thunder bounced off the thunderheads.
+The waves crashing against the shore grew louder for a moment, and Mortrissant stopped his laughter, ‘Why’s it gone quiet?’

-He followed her eyes; the building’s round square was sat as solidly as if their foundations had never moved.
+He followed her eyes; the building’s round the square looked like they’d never moved.

-‘Time to leave,’ Dawn made as if to follow, ‘Not you, you stay.’
+‘Time to go,’ he said and Princesse made as if to follow.
+‘Not you, you stay.’

-He reached for his cutlass and stopped.
-The skull felt like it was trying to chew its way free.
-Mortrissant bent an ear to the hessian and tried to listen; he was a reasonable man.
+He lowered his blade already slightly out of breath.
+The skull felt like it was trying to chew its way from the bag he’d dropped it in.
+Mortrissant brought it to his ear and listened; he was a reasonable man.
 If there were another way he’d take it.
-Besides, the blow that should have severed the little beggar’s arm had met nothing but air.

-‘You’re not leaving me here,’ Dawn was stood in front of him with her jaw thrust out and her hands forming fists.
+‘You’re not leaving me here,’ Princesse had reappeared in front of him with her jaw thrust out and her hands on her hips.

-Mortrissnat blinked and joints pop in his back as he straightens up.
-The skull’s bouncing around so much now it’s like its trying to hammer holes in him, and Mortrissant’s tempted to tell her to shut up, but it’s pointless, she never listened before.
+Mortrissant blinked and joints popped in his back as he straightened up.
+The skull was bouncing around so much now it felt like it was on the verge of breaking free, and Mortrissant was tempted to tell it to shut up, but it’s pointless.
+She never listened before.

-‘You never asked what my ‘pprenticeship was, or why they wanted to use me as a gift.’
+‘You never asked what my ‘pprenticeship was,’ say’s the girl.
+‘Or why they want to use me as a gift.’

-Dawn pulls something from behind her back that gleams in the faint light, and Mortrissant’s hand goes straight to the sack.
-He should have seen it coming of course.
+She pulled something from behind her wedding gown that gleams in the faint light.
+He should have seen it coming.
 It wasn’t like the townsfolk were going to sacrifice one of their innocents was it?

-Mortrissant’s backing away as figures appear between the building’s eaves.
-He’d no illusions about what the ports residents would do if they saw the stake’s empty.
+Mortrissant backed away as figures appear between the building’s.
+He’s no illusions about what the ports residents would do once they saw the stake was empty.

 ‘Your funeral.
 Is that the way to the harbor?’